Introduction

 Now we get to the core: What does TYPO3 do differently?

 The answer lies in the architecture.
-TYPO3 was designed for enterprise requirements from the outset: The TYPO3 project is supported by a democratic governance structure – the non-profit TYPO3 Association coordinates and funds long-term development, while its wholly-owned TYPO3 GmbH acts as the commercial arm providing services and partner promotion.
-Furthermore, docs.typo3.org offers a comprehensive documentation platform with a Getting Started Guide, Site Package Tutorial, Editors Guide, TYPO3 Explained (Core API), TypoScript Reference, TCA Reference, and Fluid ViewHelper Reference.
+TYPO3 was designed for enterprise requirements from the very beginning: The TYPO3 project is supported by a democratic governance structure – the non-profit TYPO3 Association coordinates and finances long-term development, while the wholly-owned TYPO3 GmbH acts as the commercial arm providing services and partner promotion.
+Additionally, docs.typo3.org offers a comprehensive documentation platform with a Getting Started Guide, Site Package Tutorial, Editors Guide, TYPO3 Explained (Core API), TypoScript Reference, TCA Reference, and Fluid ViewHelper Reference.

 Core Features in Comparison